GAULAvionique2023-2024/Ordinateur-de-bord-1/README.md

 ## Update log

 ### 23/10/09
 Now the pcb is finish.
-I add the BOM file and the pcb is now on production.
+I add the BOM file and the pcb is now on production.(see image: [ODB1_PCB](https://github.com/GAULAvionique2023-2024/Ordinateur-de-bord-1/blob/main/Images/ODB1_PCB.png))

 ### 23/10/01
 So I rework the schematic to use less components and had the crystal circut, cause I dont know how but I was forgeting it.
-I also begin to layout the components on the pcb (see image: [main(01_10_23)](https://github.com/ul-gaul/Nebula-2022-2023/blob/main/WIP/Image/main(01_10_23).png)).
+I also begin to layout the components on the pcb (see image: [OBD1_1_10_23](https://github.com/GAULAvionique2023-2024/Ordinateur-de-bord-1/blob/main/Images/OBD1_1_10_23.png)).
 I try my best to fit in the 85mmx85mm.

 ### 23/09/23
 I add the possibility to use the RFD900 with the USB.